Partner: African Evangelical Christian Mission (AECM)

 01.

-Revenue will replace quarterly support six months after the project is implemented.
+Replacement of quarterly support six months after the project is implemented (December 2024)

 02.

-Purchase four motorbikes for the AECM ministry team two years after the project is implemented.
+Purchase of 4 motorbikes for the AECM ministry team two years after the project is implemented (February 2025)

 03.

-Purchase a ministry car for the AECM leadership team four years after the project is implemented.
+Purchase of a Ministry car four years from when the project is implemented (February 2026)

 OUR IMPACT

-- The car is being rented out and averaging a weekly profit of $100.
+• The car is being rented out and generating revenue of up to $500 monthly.